exercism/go/exercises/concept/zero-zilch-nada/.docs/hints.md

     }
     ```

-## 1. Return an empty bool
+## 1. Return a bool set to its zero value

 - The zero value for the bool type is `false`.

-## 2. Return an empty int
+## 2. Return an int set to its zero value

-- The zero value for numeric types is 0.
+- The zero value for numeric types is `0`.

-## 3. Return an empty string
+## 3. Return a string set to its zero value

-- The zero value for the string type is the empty string "".
+- The zero value for the string type is the empty string `""`.

-## 4. Return an empty func
+## 4. Return a func set to its zero value

 - The zero value for the func type is `nil`.

-## 5. Return an empty pointer
+## 5. Return a pointer set to its zero value

 - The zero value for the pointer type is `nil`.

-## 6. Return an empty map
+## 6. Return a map set to its zero value

 - The zero value for the map type is `nil`.

-## 7. Return an empty slice
+## 7. Return a slice set to its zero value

 - The zero value for the slice type is `nil`.

-## 8. Return an empty channel
+## 8. Return a channel set to its zero value

 - The zero value for the channel type is `nil`.

-## 9. Return an empty interface
+## 9. Return an interface set to its zero value

 - The zero value for the interface type is `nil`.